wbrn/Sbtmkdirs/README.md

 ````

 ## Compiling

 I create the application like this:

-1. Create a JAR file with `sbt package`.
+1. Create a binary package with `sbt universal:packageBin`
-2. That creates a file named *target/scala-2.12/sbtmkdirs_2.12-0.1.jar*.
+2. That creates a file named `target/universal/sbtmkdirs-0.1.tgz`
-3. `cd` into the *Graal* directory.
-4. Run `.
-1setup_graal` to set up my environment variables.
-(You’ll need to change that script for your system.)
-5. Create the executable by running `./2compile_graal.sh`.

-That last command creates a native executable named *sbtmkdirs*.
-I then copy that file to my *~/bin* directory so it’s on my PATH.
+3. Extract it and use sbtmkdirs with `sbtmkdirs-0.1/bin/sbtmkdirs`
+4. You can also install it ni your system by copying all things in `sbtmkdirs-0.1`

 ## TODO